Student-First College Counseling: What It Means and Why It Matters

 The test we apply is simple: if the application were somehow stripped of identifying information, would an admissions reader be able to hear the student's specific voice and recognize a specific person?
 If yes, the approach is working.
 If not, something has gone wrong.

-College Flight Path works with students who are ready to own their process and families who are ready to support that ownership.
-If that philosophy resonates with you, we would love to talk.
+College Flight Path® works with students who are ready to own their process and families who are ready to support that ownership.
+Our college counseling services are built entirely around the student-first approach: real guidance, honest feedback, and an application that reflects who the student actually is.

 Matt Stephens